david99world/aws-sam-local-dynamodb-java-example/README.md

 2. Create a local docker container for dynamodb.

     We pass -sharedDb so it can be used by multiple processes.
 We reuse the same docker network declared above.
+This will run the latest dynamodb jar published by Amazon in a container

     ```
     docker run -d -p 8000:8000 --network lambda-local --name dynamodb amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb